-The Clinical Psychology Residency Program operates as a Consortium between the University of Oklahoma Health Sciences Center (OUHSC) and the Oklahoma City Veterans Affairs Health Care System.
-Residency sites include the OUHSC and OKC VA hospitals and clinics.
-The Residency program is consistent with the overall training goals of the OUHSC and the VA, which is committed to providing quality training to all health professionals.
-The OUHSC and the VA are also committed to ensuring students in all health disciplines are fully prepared, both academically and clinically.
-Because the OUHSC and OKC VA are training facilities for a variety of healthcare providers, the Residency program fits well with the overall culture of the institutions.
+The Residency program is consistent with the overall training goals of the OUHSC, which is committed to providing quality training to all health professionals.
+The OUHSC is committed to ensuring students in all health disciplines are fully prepared, both academically and clinically.
+Because the OUHSC has training facilities for a variety of healthcare providers, the Residency program fits well with the overall culture of the institutions.
 The training culture includes an ongoing emphasis on the provision of clinical services; working in multidisciplinary settings; involvement and understanding of research; and providing a challenging, supportive teaching and learning environment

 The Clinical Psychology Residency Program’s Aim

 The Residency program subscribes to the scientist-practitioner model of training.
 The program selects individuals for specific emphasis areas within the Clinical Psychology.
 In addition to the broad training in Clinical Psychology, training in each emphasis area provides the opportunity for developing advanced skills within the specific focused area of interest.
 However, clinical psychology residency programs require common training aims and competencies across all emphasis areas.